No Man's Land (1987 film): Release

-The film opened in theaters on October 23, 1987 on 510 screens nationwide.
+The film opened in theaters on October 23, 1987, on 510 screens nationwide.

 Reception

 On Rotten Tomatoes the film holds an approval rating of 50% based on six reviews, with an average rating of 4.8/10.
 Metacritic assigned the film a weighted average score of 52 out of 100, based on 10 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film three out of four stars, saying the movie "has lots of scenes of Sheen and Sweeney stealing cars, and it dwells on the details of their crimes, and the reckless way they risk capture.
 This is a movie about how money and excitement generate a seduction that can change personal values; it's better and deeper than you might expect."

 Home media

-No Man's Land was released on DVD by MGM Home Video; its cover has the tagline "Fast, furious... and deadly".
+Orion Home Video released the film on VHS May 17, 1988.
+No Man's Land was released on DVD by MGM Home Video on February 4, 2003; its cover has the tagline "Fast, furious... and deadly".
 The film was released on Blu-ray by Kino International on July 27, 2017.